suborbital/docs/website/docs/atmo/runnable-api/request.md

 <TabItem value="assemblyscript" label="AssemblyScript 🧪">

-In TypeScript/AssemblyScript all methods are prefixed with `req`:
+In AssemblyScript all methods are prefixed with `req`:

 ```typescript
 // Import then invoke "State" method